mholtkamp/octave/Documentation/Lua/Nodes/3D/Audio3D.md

 ---
 ### StopAudio
 Stop the sound wave that is being played.
 This will also reset the current play time back to the beginning of the sound wave.
-Use PauseAudio() if you want to pickup where it left off.
+Use PauseAudio() if you want to pick up where it left off.

 Sig: `Audio3D:StopAudio()`